jz-lu/hdqi/README.md

 3. Type 3: Random k-sparse symplectic vectors.
 Choose a uniformly random weight-k binary vector of length 2n.
 There is not really a natural/physical corresponding model.
 4. Type 4: X first, then Z. Choose `m1` k-local Pauli X strings randomly.
 Then choose `m2` k-local Pauli Z strings randomly, subject to them commuting with the X strings.
 This also lacks a natural physical interpretation. *Warning*: do not use this type with `m1 >> n`.
 If you do this, then with high probability the X's will form an independent basis of all X-type strings, and there will not exist any Z-type string which commutes with them.

-In general, use Type 1 or Type 2 unless you feel a strong reason to work with a strange model.
-Some careful mathematical analysis shows that rejection sampling terminates quickly for Type 1 and Type 2, with high probability.
-The number of trials needed to find the next Pauli string scales as `O(exp(k^2 * m / n))` for Type 1 and the same, but with `k -> 2k` on Type 2.
-Therefore, if `k` is very small and `m` is a small linear function of `n`, then the scaling is a large but manageable constant.
-In general, we recommend setting `2 <= k <= 6` for Type 1 and `2 <= k <= 4` for Type 2 (since the actual weight is doubled) if you want to finish very quickly.
-If you use larger compute resources, you can probably get `k` to be a little bit larger, but the scaling is very bad in terms of `k`.
-Wisdom from the Gilbert-Varshamov bound suggests that to have linear distance while maintaining linear rate, one should set the rate to be a small constant certainly no larger than 1/2.
-So we recommend setting `m = c*n` where `c` is a constant satisfying `1 < c < 2`.
-(Note that the rate is given by (c-1)/c.)

-**Remark**: Sometimes we say "number of trials" in reference to the number of rejections before we successfully get the next commuting Pauli.
-Other times, we mean the number of Hamiltonians we want to sample.
-We rely on context to tell the difference, e.g. the latter is a parameter that the user sets.

 By default, the code will save a plot of how many tries it took to get each new column, averaged over the trials.
 If you wish not to have this plot, the command-line flag `--noplot` will do the trick.

 To save the instances to a directory, include the command-line flag `--save <DIRECTORY>`.
 By default, the instances will be saved to the current working directory.
 The saved file is of the form `Commuting_TYPE<TYPE>_m<m>n<n>k<k>_t<num_trials>.npz`, which you can load using `np.load()`.
 The array has shape `(num_trials, 2*n, m)` where for each trial we save a `2n x m` parity check matrix constructed.
 The columns are symplectic representations of the Paulis.
 If for some reason you don't want to save the data, use the flag `--nosave`.

 Example: `python commuting.py --type 1 -m 150 -n 100 -k 4 --trials 75 --save .`

-### Almost Commuting

-**TBD**

 ## Scaling tests